tldr-pages/tldr/pages/linux/sbctl.md

 `sbctl status`

-- Create custom secure boot keys (everything is stored in `/usr/share/secureboot`):
+- Create custom secure boot keys (by default, everything is stored in `/var/lib/sbctl`):

 `sbctl create-keys`

 - Enroll the custom secure boot keys and Microsoft's UEFI vendor certificates:

 `sbctl enroll-keys --microsoft`

+- Automatically run `create-keys` and `enroll-keys` based on the settings in `/etc/sbctl/sbctl.conf`:

+`sbctl setup --setup`

 - Sign an EFI binary with the created key and save the file to the database: